fenghen360/BLAST2OGMSA/README.md

 ## Tutorial

-　　HomBlocks is not complex to use.
+　　BLAST2OGMSA is not complex to use.
 What it needs are fasta or gebank files (fasta, fas, fa or gb suffix).
 You must put all these sequences **in a directory**.
 Like these test sequnces that were put in **Xenarthrans/fasta**.<br/>

 To begin with, you can check the usage of HomBlocks without any parameters.<br/>